weechat/weechat-container/README.md

 - Python ≥ 3.6 if you use the provided Makefile or build.py script

-## Container types
+## Image types

-Containers are based on Debian or Alpine (smaller size, with same features):
+Images are based on Debian or Alpine (smaller size, with same features):

 - Debian Buster:
   - `debian` (~ 300 MB)